-On June 20, 1990, the Local Agency Formation Commission for San Bernardino County (LAFCO) adopted, by Resolution #2267, the California Environmental Quality Act's (CEQA) State Guidelines and any amendments, as its environmental guidelines.
-The following information outlines the specific procedures used by LAFCO to tailor the general provisions of the State Guidelines to LAFCO's specific functions as both a "Responsible" and a "Lead" agency.
+On June 20, 1990, the Local Agency Formation Commission for San Bernardino County (LAFCO) adopted, by Resolution #2267, the California Environmental Quality Act's (CEQA) State CEQA Guidelines and any amendments, as its environmental guidelines.
+The following information outlines the specific procedures used by LAFCO to tailor the general provisions of the State Guidelines to LAFCO's specific functions as both a "Responsible" and a "Lead" agency under CEQA.
+This version of LAFCO's Environmental Review guidelines incorporates changes in the State CEQA Guidelines through 2019.

-These provisions and procedures incorporate by reference (and are to be utilized with) the State Guidelines, a copy of which is on file with the LAFCO Clerk.
+These provisions and procedures incorporate by reference (and are to be utilized in conjunction with) the State CEQA Guidelines, a copy of which is on file with the LAFCO Clerk.
 These procedures will be revised as necessary to conform to amendments to the State Guidelines, within 120 days after the effective date of such amendments.
-However, LAFCO will implement any such statutory changes as soon as they become effective.
+However, LAFCO will implement any such statutory changes that the California Legislature makes to the CEQA Statutes as soon as those statutory changes become effective, even if not expressly stated herein.

-The Commission has hired an environmental consultant under contract to assist in the application of the California Environmental Quality Act.
-Tom Dodson, of the firm Tom Dodson and Associates, is the Commission's environmental consultant, who reviews proposals that are filed with LAFCO for any environmental effects and provides a written response.
-Mr. Dodson's recommendation is advisory to the Commission and its staff.
-The Commission makes the final determination and takes the final action.
+The Commission hires an environmental consultant to assist the Commission in carrying out its duties under CEQA.
+The Commission's environmental consultant reviews proposals that are filed with LAFCO for CEQA compliance.
+The Commission's environmental consultant's recommendation is advisory to the Commission and its staff.
+The Commission makes the final determination and takes the final action based on its independent review of the recommendation, the project and the environmental analysis.